Alistair KirkbrideExecutive Director

 Morag has a background in maths and data analysis, but more recently worked with a local development trust liaising with schools, businesses and community-led groups to promote alternatives to private car use.
 She founded the successful community car club SpareWheels in 2011.

-Susan JeynesCar Club Programme Manager (Scotland)
+Susan JeynesCar Club Programme Manager (Scotland) (on maternity leave)

 Susan joined Carplus in April 2015.
 She is based in Scotland, delivering the Developing Car Clubs in Scotland (DCCS) programme.